ShiNxz/CSS-Panel/README.md

         -   [x] Advanced settings - debug mode, early access, etc.
         -   [x] Customization settings - add custom css, js, etc.
         -   [ ] Networks - add different networks like discord, steam, etc. to the panel and add them as a contact method in the panel and footer icons.
+		-	[ ] Custom Pages - add the ability to create custom pages from the admin panel.
+		-	[ ] Custom Menus - add the ability to create custom menus from the admin panel.
 -   [ ] Language support - add the ability to change the panel language from the admin panel, make it possible to create custom languages and add them to the panel through the repo.
 -   [ ] Change the way of running the panel to be easier for non developers, and make the panel ready for production use.